julian-risch/PatentMatch/README.md

 - **Fields**: Application_Category, Citation_IDs, Claims, Amended_Claims_Statements, Application_Date, Citation_IPCR_Classification, Description, Abstract, Amended_Claims, Application_Number, Title, Publication_URL
 - **Number of dataset files**: 35
 - **Number of utilized files**: 35
-- **Number of documents uploaded to elasticsearch**:

 ###### EP_Citations
 - **Name** "EP_Citations"
 - **Fields**: Doc_Number, Dnum, Date, Country, Kind, Publication_url, Nplcit, Name, Category_A, Category_D, Category_E, Category_P, Category_O, Category_L, Category_X, Category_T, Category_Y, Rel-passage_D, Rel-passage_A, Rel-passage_L, Rel-passage_E, Rel-passage_T, Rel-passage_P, Rel-passage_O, Rel-passage_Y, Rel-passage_X
 - **Number of dataset files**: 35
 - **Number of utilized files**: 35
-- **Number of documents uploaded to elasticsearch**:

-### Dataset Patent Miner and Elasticsearch
-Elasticsearch is a search engine that allows to query indexed data.
-To make use of the patent datasets, we upload and index the data into our elasticsearch engine, so we have an uniform and instant access to the data via queries.
-Further work is based on that access.
-To transfer our data to elasticsearch, we deployed an XML/CSV Parser that parses each file, extracts all entries with its relevant informations.
-The extracted information is then uploaded into a predefined schema to our elasticsearch engine.
-The predefined schema corresponds to the "Fields" listing of each processed dataset.

-<a href='https://github.com/julian-risch/patent-indexing/blob/master/pipeline/0_parse.py'>---> Go to file <---</a>

 ### Description of uploaded data
 #### EP full-text data for text analytics (EP_Patent_Applications/EP_Citations)